joemaller/vagrant-dev-box/README.md

 This is still chasing the theory that there can be a single, dependable development and production environment which can be spun up quickly for experiments or shared work.

 ## Prerequisites
-To make this work, the following should be installed.
-For Python dependencies, I usually install into a virtualenv.
+The following software packages should be installed, full instructions are below:

 * Vagrant
 * VirtualBox
 * Ansible

-Do this:
-1. Install Vagrant

-Full instructions below.

-# Deploy instrtuctions
+# Deploy Instructions

 My intention for this project is to have a baseline box up and running with virtually no fiddling.
 From an initial checkout, the project will create a functional Vagrant box without modifying the default settings.